andrei22george/Projects/README.md

   - uses Java Swing for the GUI

 Assembly.
 Battleships
-  - Battleships game made using Assembly as part of my Assembly Language Programming class
+  - battleships game made using Assembly as part of my Assembly Language Programming class
   - uses a custom framwork for creating the user interface
   - i implemented both the user interface and the game in a 8 x 8 and 10 x 10 board